Sovrient

 SOVRIENT ANSWER

-Replay hash 8f6894ab…9651 is identical across independent runs.
-3,221 days, 1,407 trigger days, zero computational drift.
+Replay hash sync pending is identical across independent runs. -- days, -- trigger days, zero computational variance (DT0) under declared scope.
 Same input → same output → same hash.
-Verified today.

 03